arjun-menon/alteza/README.md

 pyright alteza  # should have zero errors also pytype alteza  # should have zero errors too
 ```
-Or, all at once with: `mypy alteza ; pyre check ; pyright alteza ; pytype alteza ; pyflakes alteza`.
+Or, all at once with: `mypy alteza ; pyflakes alteza ; pyre check ; pyright alteza ; pytype alteza`.
+Pytype is pretty slow, so feel free to omit it.

 #### Linting
 Linting policy is very strict.
 [Pylint](https://pylint.pycqa.org/en/latest/index.html) must issue a perfect 10/10 score, otherwise the [Pylint CI check](https://github.com/arjun-menon/alteza/actions/workflows/pylint.yml) will fail.